 The Western Mountaineering Versalite is our go-to bag for ultralight winter adventures.
 Weighing in at a scant 2lbs 1oz, this bag has a great warmth-to-weight ratio and is awesome for spring ski tours and chilly climbing trips.
-The Versalite isn't as weather resistant as some of the heavier bag in this review, but it packs down smaller and weights less than every bag in its class, with the exception of the REI Co-Op Magma.
+The Versalite isn't as weather resistant as some of the heavier bags in this review, but it packs down smaller and weights less than every bag in its class, except for the REI Co-Op Magma.
 As with all the bags from Western Mountaineering, the Versalite has an awesome snag-free zipper, a lofty draft tube, and a warm draft collar.
 Paired with a down jacket, the versatile Versalite is a great choice for those who tend to sleep warm and want to cut weight.

 Read review Western Mountaineering Versalite

 NEMO Sonic 0